quicsharp/quicsharp/README.md

 ### Server -> client initial packet

 In its response, as the spec requires, the server kept the SCID provided by the client and used it as DCID.
-It also picks a new, random SCID that the client will use in subsequent interactions.
+It also picks a new, random SCID that the client will use as DCID in subsequent interactions.

 ![Inspection of second packet](media/wireshark-packet-2.png)